 Signature verification (SV) systems seek to authenticate the identity of an individual, based on an analysis of his/her signature, through a process that discriminates a genuine signature from a forgery [16].
-Signature verification is different to handwritten character recognition, because signatures are often unreadable, and they can simply appear as images with some particular curves that represent the writing style and pattern of an individual.
-Signatures are a special type of handwriting and very often are a combination of symbols and strokes.

 In general to deal with the problem of off-line signature verification, researchers have investigated a commonly used approach which is based on two different patterns of classes, class1 and class2: Class1 represents the genuine signature set, and Class 2 represents the forged signatures set.
 For performance calculation usually two types of errors are considered.
 The False Rejection, which is called a Type-1 error and the False Acceptance which is called a Type-2 error.
 So there are two types of error rates: False Rejection Rate (FRR) which is the percentage of genuine signatures treated as forgeries, and False Acceptance Rate (FAR) which is the percentage of forged signatures treated as genuine.
 When we deal with the experiments of a signature verification system, we consider FRR and FAR.